Buy 1 Get 1 Half Price - Selected Morocco Tours - Chat Now

 • Day 8

-Trek from Manang to Yak Kharta (4,018m, 13,182ft).
+Trek from Manang to Yak Kharka (4,018m, 13,182ft).
 Today, is a relatively short walking day with only 9kms in distance covered.
 Trek slowly and climb higher as the trail passes through a sparse forest of juniper and scrub.
 After lunch in Yak Kharka, complete an acclimatization hike in the surrounding area.

 • Day 9